harshakurada/OmniBrain-Enterprise-Intelligence-Platform/README.md

 # OmniBrain – Agentic Multi-Modal RAG Orchestrator

 OmniBrain is a production-ready, multi-agent Retrieval-Augmented Generation (RAG) platform.
-A LangGraph-orchestrated Supervisor routes natural-language questions to specialized Retrieval, Vision, and SQL agents, synthesizes a single citation-grounded answer, and validates it through a guardrails/evaluation/observability layer — all served by a FastAPI backend with a Streamlit UI.
+A LangGraph-orchestrated Supervisor routes natural-language questions to specialized Retrieval, Vision, and SQL agents, synthesizes a single citation-grounded answer, and validates it through a guardrails/evaluation/observability layer — all served by a FastAPI backend with a Streamlit UI..

 ---